Course Code: ETE-BD101

 Big Data, Analytics, Data Lake, Data Science

 Learn about the value, opportunity, and insights that Big Data provides.
-Get introduced to the Federation Business Data Lake solution to leverage the full power of big data to drive major business strategies.
+Get introduced to Big Data and the Business Data Lake solution to leverage the full power of big data to drive major business strategies.

 About this Course